Greenheart Exchange (formerly CCI Greenheart)

 Not-for-Profit Organization: Established 1985 as Center for Cultural Interchange (now Greenheart International)

-Greenheart Exchange, a branch of Greenheart International, organizes academic semester and year programs and ESL camps in the United States.
+Greenheart Exchange, a branch of Greenheart International, organizes academic semester and year programs in the United States.
 Students are screened and selected in cooperation with sending partners.
 Selection is based on language skills, scholastic standing, cross-cultural skills, and motivation.
 As a nonprofit based in Chicago, Greenheart International sends and receives over 1,000 high school-aged participants annually.
-See Greenheart Travel’s listing for information about Academic Year/Semester Abroad under Outbound Programs and Greenheart Exchange’s listing under J-1 Inbound Programs.
+See Greenheart Travel’s listing for information about Academic Year/Semester Abroad under Outbound Programs and Greenheart Exchange’s listing under F-1 Inbound Programs.

-F-1 High School Academic Program in the United States—International high school students travel to the United States for one academic year or semester in a private or public school on an F-1 visa.
-Students live with paid U.S. host families and attend local high schools.
+J-1 High School Academic Program in the United States—International students ages 15 to 18 ½ travel to the United States for one academic year or semester.
+Students live with volunteer U.S. host families and attend local high schools.
 Orientation is provided by Greenheart Exchange sending partners prior to departure and by Greenheart Exchange local coordinators upon arrival.
-Counseling and supervision are provided throughout the stay by our field network and by our Student Counselors.
+Counseling and supervision are provided throughout the program by our field network and by our Student Counselors.
 Program fees include medical/accident insurance.
 Transportation, sending partner fees, and personal expenses are additional.

-Through our unique Greenheart Club, Greenheart Exchange encourages American and international participants to make a difference through active participation in environmental and social service projects.
-Students are encouraged to join the Greenheart Club, volunteer in their communities and to log their volunteer hours for recognition.
+Greenheart Exchange is committed to volunteer service and encourages American and international participants to make a difference through active participation in environmental and social service projects during the program.
+Our students are encouraged to join the Greenheart Club, volunteer in their communities and to log their volunteer hours for recognition.
 Each year students compete for the chance take part in the Junior Greenheart Global Leaders Conference, which includes an all-expenses paid trip to Chicago.
-Eight participants, 18 and under, from across the Greenheart branches, will be chosen for this conference.
-During this time they will explore global leadership through social and environmental service, cultural exchange, and international advocacy.
-Students must demonstrate a commitment to volunteerism, and submit an essay and letter of recommendation to be eligible.
+Participants, 18 and under, from across the Greenheart branches, will be chosen for this conference.
+During this time, they will explore global leadership through social and environmental service, cultural exchange, and international advocacy.
+Students must demonstrate a commitment to volunteerism and submit an essay and letter of recommendation to be eligible.